documenting-ruby/documenting-ruby.github.io/README.md

 Ruby Documentation Project
 ===========================

-This site contains tips, tricks and other information on how to contribute to MRI documentation.
+This site contains tips, tricks and other useful information on how to contribute to MRI documentation.

 It will have: